Coskon/coskmusicbot/README.md

 - Changed the code significantly to have better performance; before, it would save the URLs of each song and request the data each time it was needed, now it saves the "YouTube" object itself along with some other info.
 Now, appart from the downloading of the songs that is still pretty slow, it can access the queue much faster, change between songs faster (if the song was already downloaded), and in general the bot feels a little bit more responsive.
 - Parameter to enable or disable references on each bot message, in case it bothers you.
 - There should be more support for different youtube links, even weird ones.
+- Support for shortened links, any type.
+Slightly slower so i recommend using normal urls.
 - Minor bug fixes.

 ## Installation Guide